scotttyso/intersight_iac/README.md

                         The IMM Transition Tool JSON Dump File to Convert to HCL.
   -u URL, --url URL     The Intersight root URL for the API endpoint.
 The default is https://intersight.com
 ```

+## Terraform Plan and Apply

+After the Script has generated the Terraform Directories and downloaded the resources from the Easy IMM Repository, the data will need to be pushed to Intersight using Terraform Cloud.
+It is important to execute the Workspaces in the following Order:

+1. pools and ucs_domain_profiles*
+2. policies
+3. profiles

+* It doesn't matter if you run pools or ucs_domain_profiles first as there is no dependency between both of them.
+Both Just need to be run before you run policies and profiles.

 ## Disclaimer